-An easy turkey gravy made without flour or butter is the perfect complement to your roasted turkey.
-Our homemade turkey gravy is naturally gluten-free and dairy-free.
-This gluten-free gravy recipe can be made with pan drippings or without.
-Either way, it is a delicious gravy and is ready in about 10 minutes.
+An easy turkey gravy made without flour or butter is the perfect complement to your roasted turkey and fluffy mashed potatoes.
+This gluten-free turkey gravy recipe can be made with pan drippings or without.
+Either way, it is a delicious gravy and is ready in under 10 minutes.

 This post may include affiliate links.
 Please read my disclosure policy.